Question: How can I entertain a kosher guest in my non-kosher home?

 - Keep the kosher food you bought separate from non-kosher food.
 When kosher food is mixed with non-kosher food, it becomes non-kosher.
 So don't put kosher meat and non-kosher meat together on one plate.

 - Bring your kosher guest into the kitchen.
 This enables them to see the kosher label on the cookie box, which increases their comfort zone.
 It enables them to help you, which is good for them and for you as the host.
 Lastly, it can ensure success in some tricky cases.
-For instance, only someone with experience keeping kosher might catch that the mayonnaise, while kosher, is dairy and can't be used in the meat sandwich.
+For instance, only someone with experience keeping kosher might catch that the mayonnaise, while kosher, contains dairy ingredients, and can't be used in the meat sandwich.

 - If your guest offers to bring something along, take them up on the offer!
 It's an elegant way to let your guest ensure their needs are met, and lets you off the hook a little, too!